kevinw02/ehr-readmissions-prediction/README.md

 ## How To Run
 ### Via Docker Compose
+NOTE: Ensure the steps in Getting Started ^ have been run before this step.

 1. Build and start both the API and Streamlit demo containers with a shared network: